datatrustsinitiative/datatrustsinitiative.github.io/_posts/2020-02-06-media-and-comment.md

 article](https://www.ft.com/content/d6c877cc-6cfa-11ea-9bca-bf503995cd6f?shareType=nongift)
 and [this
 letter](https://www.ft.com/content/eaebfcb2-6e8d-11ea-9bca-bf503995cd6f?shareType=nongift)
-to the Financial Times makes the case for further efforts to develop data stewardship mechanisms, such as data trusts.
+to the Financial Times make the case for further efforts to develop data stewardship mechanisms, such as data trusts.

 A recent [article by The